 You may be wondering what the heck is going on.
 This video was taken on July 11th at Florida Internation University.
 Almost all of the students in the video were playing Pokemon Go, all looking for a particular Pokemon called Squirtle.
 Squirtle is an extremely rare and powerful Pokemon.
 As you can see, they walk together like a mass of zombies until one player finds it in the environment.
 He then tries to collect it with a Poke Ball and fails.

 Watching these players, especially the player who finds Squirtle, makes you think they won real life money.
-These are “adults” who have nothing better to do than to in mass search for a digital creature.
-To them, the accomplishment of collecting rare Pokemon is extremely important.
+These are “adults” who have nothing better to do than to search for a digital creature.
+To them, the accomplishment of collecting rare Pokemon is imperative.
 For them, the fact that this is a digital creature does not matter.

 As a gamer who has had a gaming addiction, I understand.
 Starting in high school and through most of my undergraduate studies, I was addicted to a game.
 I spent 10-12 hours a day in a virtual world.
-In the game, I collected one of a kind items and felt the thrill.
+In the game, I collected unique items and felt the thrill.
 I was completely addicted during this period, and I wonder how many of the students in the video will become addicted.

 But Pokemon Go is Harmless, Right?